sgolemon/php-scalar/README.md

   * `resource`

 Note that you cannot specify default values for scalar types because the parser doesn't support it.
 This extension was a quick and dirty proof-of-concept.
-A prper implementation will require altering the parser which can't be done from an extension (without stupid amounts of work).
+A proper implementation will require altering the parser which can't be done from an extension (without stupid amounts of work).